bltlab/seqscore/README.md

 , O
 Pennsylvania B-LOC
 .
 O

 ```

 Note that the token `University` has the label `I-ORG`, but there is
 no preceding `B-ORG`.
-If we try to score it as before with `seqscore
+If we score it as before with
-score --labels BIO --reference samples/reference.bio samples/invalid.bio`, scoring
+`seqscore score --labels BIO --reference samples/reference.bio samples/invalid.bio`,
-will fail:
+scoring will fail:
 ```
 seqscore.encoding.EncodingError: Stopping due to validation errors in invalid.bio:
 Invalid transition 'O' -> 'I-ORG' for token 'University' on line 7